nmt28/UAVSARhdr/README.md

 # UAVSARhdr

 UAVSARhdr is a simple python script to create a header file to accompany orthorectified UAVSAR binary images.
-A blog post describing its purpose and use was first written in 2014 ([here](https://spectraldifferences.wordpress.com/2014/09/29/envi-header-uavsar/)) and has updated where necessary and provided below:
+A blog post describing its purpose and use was first written in 2014 ([here](https://spectraldifferences.wordpress.com/2014/09/29/envi-header-uavsar/)) and has updated where necessary and provided below.

+## Basic Usage

+UAVSAR data is provided in grid (.grd) format without accompanying header file.
+To automatically generate one UAVSARhdr.py has been written.
+The Python script requires 3 command line option inputs:

+**_-i_** – INPUT TXT FILE: The image parameters text file which is parsed by the script

+**_-r_** – INPUT RADAR FILE: The input radar UAVSAR image in ‘.grd’ format.
+The image file is not opened or processed in any way but is used merely to create a header file with a name that matches the radar image

+**_-p_** – IMAGE POLARIZATION: The polarization of the scene is required as cross-pol and co-pol imagery will have different data types.
+The co-pol imagery is floating point whilst the cross-pol imagery is complex

+For example to create a header file for HHHH data:

+    python UAVSARhdr.py \
+         -i SMAP13_33010_14112_011_140814_L090_CX_01.ann.txt \
+         -r SMAP13_33010_14112_011_140814_L090HHHH_CX_01.grd \
+         -p HHHH

+Once run, a header file is output into the same directory as the input radar file.

 ===========================================================================================================